-In the notes to the consolidated and combined financial statements, all dollar and members' units in tabulations are in millions of dollars and members' units, respectively, unless otherwise indicated.
+In the notes to the consolidated and combined financial statements, all dollar and share amounts in tabulations are in millions of dollars and shares, respectively, unless otherwise indicated.
 Certain columns and rows may not add due to the use of rounded numbers.